ziotom78/raytracing_course/language-comparison.md

     students using Julia for this course to quickly learn how to adapt the way the code is described during the classes to the way Julia
     works: Julia code is usually not executed from the command line as it is the case in C++.
-Often, students from the last year found counterintuitive to do this.
+Past students often found counterintuitive to do this.

 -   It uses *multiple dispatch* instead of traditional OOP constructs.
     Although in my opinion multiple dispatch is superior to OOP,